-(A) Prior to the finalization of adoption, the PCSA shall determine that all of the following special needs criteria have been met in order for the child to be considered a child with special needs:
+(A) Prior to the finalization of adoption, the public children services agency (PCSA) shall determine that all of the following special needs criteria have been met and documented in the child's adoption assistance (AA) case record in order for the child to be considered a child with special needs.

-(3) The public children services agency (PCSA) or private child placing agency (PCPA) has documented that the child has one or more of the following factors or conditions making it difficult to place the child with an adoptive parent(s) without the provision of AA or medical assistance:
+(2) The PCSA has determined that the child has one or more of the following special need factors or conditions making it difficult to place the child with an adoptive parent(s) without the provision of adoption assistance (AA) or medical assistance:

 (c) The child is six years old or older.